EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Communication/Negotiations/Start with No.md

 - “Need” is death; “want” is life.
 Believe me, this different attitude will make all the difference in your negotiating life.

-- Three-Minute Checklist
+- **Three-Minute Checklist**
 	-  Stop, look, listen.
 What are your temptations to feel needy in this situation?
 Simply identifying them helps you control them.
 	- Likewise, how are you tempted to be okay at the expense of the other side?
 Simple identification helps you check that okayness.
 	- What are their temptations to neediness?
 To be okay?
 Encourage them in these regards.
 Their neediness is to your advantage.

 - In fact, tough corporate negotiators work under the presumption that contracts are easily broken, that this is just part of business.

+- **Three-Minute Checklist**
-- Three-Minute Checklist • Are you playing a “numbers” game, even a subtle one?
+	- Are you playing a “numbers” game, even a subtle one?
 It’s just a cop-out.
-Focus instead on your activity and behavior. • The temptation to “close” is powerful and in some businesses, like real estate, almost ingrained.
+Focus instead on your activity and behavior.
+	- The temptation to “close” is powerful and in some businesses, like real estate, almost ingrained.
 You must keep a sharp eye.
-Are you subtly trying to “close” this agreement? • Hold everything.
+Are you subtly trying to “close” this agreement?
+	- Hold everything.
 Is this phone call or this meeting payside or nonpayside?
-Are you kidding yourself about its value? • Did you start setting and evaluating activity and behavior goals daily?
+Are you kidding yourself about its value?
+	- Did you start setting and evaluating activity and behavior goals daily?

 - Perot enjoyed (and may still, I don’t know) telling business audiences the story of an American who wants to buy a camel and pulls up at a tent with half a dozen of the beasts staked out front.
 When the owner emerges, the American asks the owner about one particular animal.
 The Bedouin replies, “Oh, that’s my son’s camel, his pet.
 I couldn’t sell that one.”
 The American looks nonplussed, climbs back into his Range Rover, and starts to drive off.
 The Bedouin runs after him, shouting, “I thought you wanted to buy my camel!”

 - Series of decisions.
 When—not if, but when—you make a bad decision, you simply follow it with a better

-- Three-Minute Checklist:
+- **Three-Minute Checklist:**
 	- If you’re needy, it’s hard to say no and it’s hard to hear no. Check for neediness first.
 	- If you have saddled yourself with performance goals over which you have no control, it’s hard to say no and it’s hard to hear no.
 	- Before anything happens, before the meeting starts, are you firmly free in your gut and in your mind to say no and hear no?
 If not, cancel the meeting.
 Seriously.

 - What was Edison’s company?
 General Electric.
 What was its slogan?
 “We bring good things to life.”

-- Three-Minute Checklist
+- **Three-Minute Checklist**
 	- Is your mission and purpose in place for this negotiation, this meeting, this conversation?
 If not, stop.
 Go no further.
 Prepare one.
 	- If the mission-and-purpose statement is in hand, read it.
 Absorb it.
 If necessary, have it handy for quick consultation.
 	- Are you emotionally and mentally prepared to let the mission and purpose guide your every move?
 If not, stop.
 If necessary, cancel the meeting or don’t make the phone call.